ancwrd1/snx-rs/README.md

   - `status` - show connection status
   - `info` - dump server information in JSON format
 * MFA codes will be prompted if the application has attached terminal, otherwise authentication error is triggered
+* If password is not provided in the configuration file or command line it will be prompted for and stored in the keychain

 ## License